swisspost/design-system/.changeset/angry-islands-shout.md

 '@swisspost/design-system-documentation': minor
 ---

-Added a documentation page for the datepicker component.
+Added a documentation page for the ng-bootstrap datepicker component.